 Book Club Kits

 Looking for a great read for your book club?
-Russell Library has curated a collection of Book Club Kits, which include 6 or more copies of each book and a discussion guide, all packaged together in a handy portable tote bag.
+Russell Library has a collection of Book Club Kits, which include 6 or more copies of each book and a discussion guide, all packaged together in a handy portable tote bag.
 Scroll down to see available titles.

 What is a Book Club Kit?

 It can be difficult to choose a book for a book discussion group and find enough copies for all the members of the group.
 We’ve made it easier by offering a wide variety of reading choices including bestselling fiction, biographies, award winners, and non-fiction.

 Each Book Club Kit contains multiple copies of one title that has been selected especially for book club groups, plus a large print edition, if available.
 The exact number of copies in each kit is noted on the catalog record and marked on the tag attached to each bag.
 In addition to the books, the kits include a notebook with discussion questions, reviews, author biographies, and book club tips to stimulate discussion.
 You can visit the library catalog to reserve a kit, or ask any staff person for assistance.